moio9/termux-hwac/README.md

 Type 'gava' to use openjdk21 with glibc.

-Type 'wine' to use latest hangover version with box64 or fex for 64bit.
+Type 'wine' to use latest tur hangover version with box64 or with fex for 64bit.

 Here is [video](https://www.youtube.com/watch?v=TFaQBqQtz2M) tutorial.